 This bag has been designed and refined over 15 years, and for most customers provides confident, long-lasting protection.
 However, it is made mostly of fabric and thread (like other gig bags) and some thoughtful "care and feeding" - and appropriate use - will substantially increase the product's lifespan (and your satisfaction).

-We will send you a printed copy of our specific instructions to ensure you understand all that you need to know about our bag, and you can click that link you just passed to check it out in PDF format (and print it out, if you wish).
+We will send you a printed or PDF copy of our specific instructions to ensure you understand all that you need to know about our bag, and you can click the tab just above for "Product Manual" to view it in PDF format (and print it out, if you wish).
 Specifically, check out the information about the use of particular handles on the bag - as mentioned in the paragraph above, some are meant for carrying, others are meant for "wrangling" - and using certain handles counter to their design can result in damage to the bag.
 So please check it out!
 We WANT you to be happy. :)